lint-staged/lint-staged/README.md

 ## Why

-Linting makes more sense when run before committing your code.
+Code quality tasks like formatters and linters make more sense when run before committing your code.
 By doing so you can ensure no errors go into the repository and enforce code style.
-But running a lint process on a whole project is slow, and linting results can be irrelevant.
-Ultimately you only want to lint files that will be committed.
+But running a task on a whole project can be slow, and opinionated tasks such as linting can sometimes produce irrelevant results.
+Ultimately you only want to check files that will be committed.

 This project contains a script that will run arbitrary shell tasks with a list of staged files as an argument, filtered by a specified glob pattern.